dsrvlabs/vatz/docs/cli.md

 And you can create the new config file with your disired name with `--output` flag

 ## Start
-You can start Vatz when you finish set up config default.yaml or your own config yaml file.
+You can start VATZ when you finish set up config default.yaml or your own config yaml file.
 ```
 ./vatz start --help
 start VATZ